-What tremendous consequence for the history of language! denth!
-Mat a teaching to the philosophers who always try to extrapolate language and to become fishes on land.
-We learn here that the childscopher speaks.
+that according to an even more profound law, philosophy must be interpolated into language like an insertion, must go with the language in language's own direction in order to become capable of surpassing it.
+What a depth!
+What tremendous consequence for the history of language!
+What a teaching to the philosophers who always try to extrapolate language and to become fishes on land.
+We learn here that the philosopher speaks.
 Still he uses the word in an extreme sense and thereby surpasses the limits of the word's meaning.
 Words return into language changed and transformed, sometimes petrified and paralyzed after having passed through the thinker's mill.

-New if words cannot leave the realm of thought unchanged, any philosopher's mind is the seedbed of language.
+Now if words cannot leave the realm of thought unchanged, any philosopher's mind is the seedbed of language.
 Words die in our brains and are resurrected.
 To think means to translate from one language into another better language.
 At this moment we are not so much interested in the final truth of Mr. Thibaudet's discovery as in the fact illustrated by our quotation that thought does something to language.
 It kills words, for example.
 If this is true, philology must inquire what logic does to language.
 And logic can no longer remain indifferent to the fact that it has duties towards language.
 That is why we wish to speak here of thought, speech, and literature as one united effort of mankind to disclose or to conceal the truth.

-Our hypothesis is that they fare rays of one fire burning in man to communicate to or to hide from his fellow man his share of truth.
-And we'throw out the hypothesis that thought, language, and literature, in so far as they are means of concealing or revealing truth to ourselves, to a partner, cr to all men, are ruled by the same laws.
-Without such an hypothesis, our intention might be misinterpreted as analogous to the many warnings of wise men to give heed to lan-guage.
-These warnings are, cf course, cf great usefulness.
-Perhaps I may quote from Whitehead some lines on language: "Language delivers its evidence respecting the width of human experience in three chapters; one on the meaning of words, another on the meanings enshrined in grammatical forms, and third, on meanings beyond grammatical forms and beyond individual words, meanings miraculcusly revealed in great literature."
-It is cne of the great joys to find restated, in an age of prose, the contributions to truth made by poetry.
-But though grateful for Whitehead's restoration, we shall go a step further, for which we are not at all sure of his approval but which opens the possibili-ties of a wide realm of new information and research.
+Our hypothesis is that they are rays of one fire burning in man to communicate to or to hide from his fellow man his share of truth.
+And we throw out the hypothesis that thought, language, and literature, in so far as they are means of concealing or revealing truth to ourselves, to a partner, or to all men, are ruled by the same laws.
+Without such an hypothesis, our intention might be misinterpreted as analogous to the many warnings of wise men to give heed to language.
+These warnings are, of course, of great usefulness.
+Perhaps I may quote from Whitehead some lines on language: "Language delivers its evidence respecting the width of human experience in three chapters; one on the meaning of words, another on the meanings enshrined in grammatical forms, and third, on meanings beyond grammatical forms and beyond individual words, meanings miraculously revealed in great literature."
+It is one of the great joys to find restated, in an age of prose, the contributions to truth made by poetry.
+But though grateful for Whitehead's restoration, we shall go a step further, for which we are not at all sure of his approval but which opens the possibilities of a wide realm of new information and research.